 Losing the app is an inconvenience.
 Losing AFP is what would actually break the workflow.

-MacRumors reports that Apple is eliminating AFP support in macOS Golden Gate.
 Since AirPort Time Capsule depends on AFP to communicate with Time Machine, that change would mean Time Machine on a Mac running macOS 27 would likely no longer be able to use a Time Capsule as a backup destination.

-Some context on how that reporting should be read: the AFP removal comes from MacRumors' analysis of the macOS Golden Gate release notes, not from a standalone Apple support document.
-It's a credible, well-sourced signal.
 The full scope of what breaks hasn't been fully documented yet, and the outcome should be characterized as likely rather than certain.
 But "likely to break a backup workflow" is worth treating seriously, especially when the risk involves losing access to backup data during an OS upgrade.

 For Time Capsule owners, the sequence matters more than either change alone.
 Even if AirPort Utility continues to launch after macOS 27 ships, a Mac running the new OS may not be able to complete a backup to that device if AFP support is gone.
 The app problem and the protocol problem are separate.
-The protocol problem is the worse one.
+The protocol problem is the worst one.

 These two changes arriving together represent a more decisive break than either would alone.
-Apple was still distributing AirPort Utility 6.3.1 through its official support pages as recently as early 2024, per the Apple Support download page a quiet form of continued support that stretched roughly six years past the hardware discontinuation.
+Apple was still distributing AirPort Utility 6.3.1 through its official support pages as recently as early 2024, per the Apple Support download page, a quiet form of continued support that stretched roughly eight years past the hardware discontinuation.
 The simultaneous app deprecation and protocol removal signals something different from maintenance winding down gradually.

 What current AirPort owners should do before the fall release